Someet-Git/yolo_drone_detection/README.md

 **Based on the Model training it performs really well.**
 -------------------------------------------------

-## Thank you for this learning opportunity !!
+## If you have reached here, Thank you for reading. !!